hukaixuan2017/doc-user/content/faq/search.rst

 To modify a search template:

 1. Select a template from the drop-down list.
-2. Select the *Save changes in template* box.
+2. Check the *Save changes in template* box.
 3. Modify some search criteria.
 4. Click on the *Run Search* button.